DanielMaly/clojure-truffle/README.md

   * Added support for float literals
   * Added support for '+', '*' and '/' (integral and floating-point)
   * rec.scm tests

+### v1.0.0
+  * Rewrote the whole interpreter using Truffle
+  * Removed support for dot-style arguments